 Back Home

-You'll be extremely lucky to view a property with no cracks whatsoever, 90% of the time these will look worse than they actually are, but it's well worth paying attention to them, subsidence cracks will be more obvious and will start from the base of the property, not only will it show from the outside of the property, it will also be obvious from the inside.
-It's always possible that the ground below has reached a point where it is no longer sinking and in this scenario it's as easy as stitching the brickwork back together and repointing with mortar.The best way of finding out if the ground has settled is to fix a small piece of glass (100mm x 50mmm approx) over the crack using a bulding adhesive and then montitoring for 6 months to see if the glass splits, if there is still movement after 6 months then this could require underpinning...
+You'll be extremely lucky to find a property with no cracks whatsoever; 90% of the time, these cracks will look worse than they actually are.
+However, it's well worth paying attention to them.
+Subsidence cracks will be more obvious and will typically start from the base of the property.
+Not only will these cracks be visible on the outside, but they will also be evident from the inside.
+It's always possible that the ground below has reached a point where it is no longer sinking, and in this scenario, it's often as simple as stitching the brickwork back together and repointing with mortar.
+The best way to determine if the ground has settled is to fix a small piece of glass (approximately 100mm x 50mm) over the crack using a building adhesive, and then monitor the situation for six months to see if the glass breaks.
+If there is still movement after six months, this could indicate a need for underpinning.

 Chimney Cracks